MOEAFramework/MOEAFramework/docs/dataStore.md

 > &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; :file_folder: 100/ <br/>
 > &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; :page_facing_up: greeting

-Observe how the keys, in this case `"populationSize"`, and the values, `100`, form the folder hierarchy.
+Observe how the keys and values, in this case `populationSize` and `100`, form the folder hierarchy.
 Suppose we change the value to `200` and write the same blob:

 <!-- java:test/org/moeaframework/snippet/DataStoreSnippet.java [datastore-layout] -->